GuanceCloud/guance-docs/docs/en/billing/index.md

 After calculating the bill details of the current workspace, Guance studio will push them to the bound Guance Billing Center account for subsequent expense settlement process.

-At present, it supports various settlement methods such as observing cloud enterprise accounts and cloud accounts.
+At present, it supports various settlement methods such as observing cloud Billing Center accounts and cloud accounts.
 Cloud account settlement includes Alibaba Cloud account and AWS account settlement.
 In the cloud account settlement mode, it supports the merger of cloud bills from multiple sites into one cloud account for settlement.

 <div class="grid cards" markdown>